The difference between being tired and burn out – TVNZ1, Breakfast, 12 June 2018

 New Zealand's gender wage gap is one of the narrowest in the world, based on the OECD's data, however the gender pay gap gets wider as incomes rise.

-Mind the Gap – Engage Magazine, 3 November 2017
+Mind the Gap – Engage, 3 November 2017

 “International research signals that worker satisfaction and retention is higher when they know their pay and opportunities are fair” says Professor Gail Pacheco, a leader in gender pay gap research.
 The report showed that 80% of the gender pay gap is now driven by “unexplained” factors.

-Through the Ages – Engage Magazine, 3 November 2017
+Through the Ages – Engage, 3 November 2017

 Dr Ravenswood says her own personal experience of working part-time in aged care work in the 1990s, has helped her understand the key issues faced by aged care workers in NZ.
 Using survey data, she is working on a journal article looking at the connections between safety and physical and verbal abuse, training, and job satisfaction/turnover.